You may also like

 According to UNRWA, the United Nations Palestinian Refugee Agency, the camps suffer from a high level of poverty, overcrowding, unemployment, poor housing conditions and lack of infrastructure.
 UNRWA puts the number of registered Palestinian refugees at more than 483,000.

 In general, the shelters in the camps are very basic, while living conditions are harsh.
 Unemployment is extremely high.
 People find casual work in orchards, on construction sites, as cleaners and (women) in embroidery workshops.
 The school dropout rate is high.
-According to UNRWA, this is because students are often forced to leave school in order to support their families.
+According to UNRWA, this is because students are often forced to leave school to support their families.
 Moreover, Palestinian refugees are subject to many employment restrictions, leaving them highly dependent on UNRWA as their main relief provider and a major employer.
 In 2005, officially registered Palestinian refugees born in Lebanon were allowed to work in the clerical and administrative sectors for the first time by law.
 As UNRWA states, however, refugees are still not allowed to practise some professions, such as medicine, dentistry, law, engineering or accountancy.

 Moreover, within the population, there are huge differences in income and living standards.
 Even during the ‘rich’ 1960s, poverty was a problem and a potential danger – some say the Civil War was fought partly for economic reasons.
-In those days, 33 percent of the national income went to 4 percent of the population, whereas half of the Lebanese population had to share 18 percent of the country’s national income.
+In those days, 33 percent of the national income went to 4 percent of the population, whereas half of the Lebanese population had to share 18 percent of their national income.

 According to the United Nations Development Programme (UNDP), one in four were still living below the poverty line in 2004-2005, and 8 percent of the Lebanese population were living in extreme poverty.
-‘This implies that almost 300,000 individuals in Lebanon are unable to meet their food and non-food basic needs.
+‘This implies that almost 300,000 individuals in Lebanon cannot meet their food and non-food basic needs.
 There is a huge disparity in the distribution of poverty with a heavy concentration in certain regions.
 Hermel, Baalbek and Akkar witness the highest poverty rates whereas it goes down to 0.7 percent in Beirut’, it stated.
-It also meant that Lebanon received financial help to reduce the poverty, while some Lebanese made a fortune thanks to the reconstruction programme and low-income taxes.
+It also meant that Lebanon received financial help to reduce poverty, while some Lebanese made a fortune thanks to the reconstruction programme and low-income taxes.

 Income Distribution and Poverty

 According to UNDP, 8 percent of the Lebanese population lives in extreme poverty (in 2005).
-‘This implies that almost 300,000 individuals in Lebanon are unable to meet their food and non-food basic needs.
+‘This implies that almost 300,000 individuals in Lebanon cannot meet their food and non-food basic needs.
 There is a huge disparity in the distribution of poverty with a heavy concentration in certain regions.
-Hermel, Baalbek and Akkar witness the highest poverty rates whereas it goes down to 0.7 percent in Beirut,’ the development organization states.
+Hermel, Baalbek and Akkar witness the highest poverty rates, whereas it goes down to 0.7 percent in Beirut,’ the development organization states.
 The UNDP specifies: while 20.7 percent of Lebanon’s population live in North Lebanon, it is the home of 38 percent of the poor and 46 percent of the extremely poor; this in comparison to Beirut, where only 1 percent of the extremely poor and 2.1 percent of the poor population live.

 Poverty and unemployment

 The report also shows that poverty continues to be more prevalent among agricultural workers and unskilled workers in services, construction, and industrial sectors, the majority of whom are either illiterate or semi-illiterate.
 In that respect, the Palestinian refugees living in camps are among the poorest of the poor.
-There, unemployment is extremely high, and children frequently drop out of school for a variety of reasons.
+There, unemployment is extremely high, and children frequently drop out of school for various reasons.
 If they do have jobs, it is generally casual work in construction, agriculture or as cleaners.
 Child labour still exists among the very poor, whether they are Palestinian or Lebanese.
 Palestinian refugees are subject to many employment restrictions.
 (See UNRWA)

 On the other hand, unemployment is not only high among unskilled workers.
 The overall rate is estimated at over 7.9 percent and it is particularly acute amongst the the Lebanese youth, aged 15-24 (48.4 percent of the unemployed), with young women far more adversely affected than young men.
 Youth unemployment in Lebanon is estimated to be the same as the average in the Arab region (roughly 26 percent), the highest of all regions worldwide.
 This has resulted in a growing exodus, particularly among the young (25-45 age bracket), and a serious brain drain, with 25.4 percent of the people holding university degrees emigrating.
 (According to the Ministry of Social Affairs, about one in four people aged 15-24 hold a university degree.
 See National Survey of Households Living Conditions 2004-2005).